Flood control efforts make Kingwood High School more resilient

 Following three flooding events in three consecutive years — 2015, 2016, and perhaps, most notably during Hurricane Harvey in 2017 — Kingwood High School needed major flood control efforts put in place.

-Despite some challenges, including the topography around the school, which caused the buildings to need 8 feet of flood protection in front and three-and-a-half feet in the back; culverts that needed to be implemented without interrupting the use of athletic fields; and the system needing both active and passive components, the project is completed and working today.
+Doug Coenen, principal at Walter P Moore said this system provides relief in a critical area and allows for the next generation of students and staff to experience.
+Despite some challenges, including the topography around the school, which caused the buildings to need 8 feet of flood protection in front and 3.5 feet in the back; culverts that needed to be implemented without interrupting the use of athletic fields; and the system needing both active and passive components, the project is completed and working today.

 According to the project team, the system was successfully tested during a severe rain event and subsequent flooding in May 2024, followed by Hurricane Beryl in July 2024.